bigcode-project/bigcode-website/content/en/docs/about/the-stack.md

 toc: true
 ---

 The Stack contains over 3TB of permissively-licensed source code files covering 30 programming languages crawled from GitHub.
-The dataset was created as part of the BigCode Project, an open scientific collaboration working on the responsible development of Large Language Models for code (code LLMs).
-The Stack serves as a pre-training dataset for creating code LLMs, i.e., code-generating AI systems which enable the completion and synthesis of code, both from other code as well as from natural language descriptions.
-See the [supporting datacard](https://huggingface.co/datasets/bigcode/the-stack) for more information.
+The dataset was created as part of the BigCode Project, an open scientific collaboration working on the responsible development of Large Language Models for Code (Code LLMs).
+The Stack serves as a pre-training dataset for code LLMs, i.e., code-generating AI systems which enable the completion and synthesis of code, both from other code as well as from natural language descriptions.
+See the [supporting datacard](https://huggingface.co/datasets/bigcode/the-stack) for more information about The Stack.

 ![Image](/the-stack-infographic.png "The Stack Infographic")